AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 To do so, of course, I have to map objects that belong to the external world into domain objects and vice-versa.
 It's a tiny cost that I'm usually more than happy to pay.

-Having the domain logic independent helps me to easily test all the core domain logic and [to mock only the adapters](https://medium.com/@xpmatteo/how-i-learned-to-love-mocks-1-fb341b71328) that abstract away the details of the external world.
+Having the domain logic independent helps me to easily test all the core domain logic using [mocks of the adapters](https://medium.com/@xpmatteo/how-i-learned-to-love-mocks-1-fb341b71328) that abstract away the details of the external world.

 Moreover, it is possible to communicate with these adapters using the **domain's language and ignoring all the technical details**.